AVSLab/basilisk/docs/source/Quick-Start/bskPrinciples/bskPrinciples-4.rst

 ---------------------------------
 After the simulation completes the recorded data is stored inside the ``msgRec`` and ``msgRec20`` recorders.
 To access the variables of the message, simply use ``msgRec.variable`` where ``variable`` is the message structure variable you seek to access.
 To access the array of time values where the message was recorded use ``msgRec.times()``.
 A second time array is available that stored the times where the message was written with ``msgRec.timesWritten()``.
 Why to time arrays?
 Consider an output message that is only updated every 3s, but the message is being read and recorded every second.
 The ``.timesWritten()`` values will repeat until a new output message is created.

-:ref:`fswModuleTemplate` output message only contains an array ``outputVector``.
+:ref:`fswModuleTemplate` output message only contains an array ``dataVector``.
 In this simulation it is recorded at the rate of 1Hz in ``msgRec``, and every 20s in the recorder ``msgRec20``.
 The simulation will create the following plot:

 .. image:: /_images/Scenarios/bsk-4.svg
    :align: center